Sofie8/VERTHY/index.md

 ---

 {% capture text1 %}
-VERTHY stands for consultancy in ecological restoration, biotechnology and remediation.
-We design microbe- and plant-based solutions that detoxify polluted environments.
-From DNA to field trials, I translate microbial ecology into practical tools for cleaner soils and sustainable agriculture in a changing climate.
+VERTHY stands for consultancy in ecological site restoration, remediation and biotechnology.
+We design microbe- and plant-based solutions that detoxify polluted environments and promote sustainable crop growth.
+From DNA to field trials, I translate microbial ecology into practical tools for cleaner soils and sustainable agriculture.
 {% endcapture %}

 {%